elenhinan/rebase/README.md

-Simple python script to edit an STL base for miniatures

-It can do the following:
+## Intro
+This is a simple python script for batch editing bases for miniatures.

+## Features
 - Auto center and rotate STL
 - Magnetize
   - adding space for a small magnet